-Clemson University's Writing Lab offers free one-on-one writing support for all Clemson students.
+Clemson University's Writing Lab offers free one-on-one writing support for undergraduate and graduate students.
+Available appointments include in-person and virtual options.
 Students can seek support at any stage of the writing process, from brainstorming to final revisions.
+Arrangements can be made for group appointments.
 Visit the Writing Lab's website for more information about their services or to make an appointment.
-CLEMSON POLICIES
+Please note that the Writing Lab is now located on Cooper Library's third floor.